slhck/ffmpeg-encoding-course/slides/ffmpeg-encoding-course.md

 ## Resources

-Sample videos, linked from VQEG
+If you need sample videos for testing, see overview from VQEG
 (Video Quality Experts Group):

 https://www.its.bldrdoc.gov/vqeg/video-datasets-and-organizations.aspx